Online Change Company Name in India

-It usually takes around a time period of 3-4 working days in total to change company name on the Companies House register in India.
+It usually takes around a time period of 3 to 4 business working days to change the company’s name on the Companies House register in India.

-No, the stamp duty is generally paid on the allotment of shares and further, the alteration is not adoption of a new sets of memorandums anyhow.
+No, the stamp duty is generally paid on the allotment of shares.
+Moreover, the change in name is not the adoption of a new set of memorandum and articles anyhow.

-In such a case the company name has to be re-applied.
-Further, it is always recommendable to attach the previous name approval letter that got expired.
+In such a case, the company name will have to re-apply for the name reservation.
+Also, it is always recommendable to attach a copy of the previous name approval letter that got expired.

-In case any company wants to change its object clause, it can do so by passing the necessary resolution and file eForm MGT-14.
+In case a company wants to change its object clause of MOA, it can do so by passing the necessary resolution and file eForm MGT 14.

 The documents required are DSC, amended MOA and AOA, Certificate of Incorporation, PAN Card, and the Minutes of the Company’s Meeting.